 Our Analysis and Test Results

-The Anker PowerCore 5000 outperformed the Anker PowerCore II Slim 10000 by a decent amount but fell just a bit short of the Jackery Bolt's top-of-the-line performance.
-The PowerCore 5000 is one of the easiest portable chargers to transport, easily fitting in a pocket and being much less cumbersome than the Jackery or the PowerCore II Slim 10000.
-The PowerCore 5000 does have less capacity than either of these other packs, but should be more than enough to fully charge most smartphones at least once.
-However, the PowerCore 5000 does lack any convenience features — no integrated cables or charging methods here!
+The Anker PowerCore 5000 is one of the easiest contenders to transport, easily fitting in a pocket and being much less cumbersome than many other portable chargers on the market.
+The PowerCore 5000 has a bit less battery capacity than other heftier power banks but should be more than enough to fully charge most smartphones at least once.
+However, it lacks any convenience features like integrated cables or multiple charging methods.

-To test out how portable each of these portable chargers is, we measured and scored their volume and weight, as well as fitting them in various types of pockets, judging how comfortable it actually is to carry them around while sitting or walking around.
-The PowerCore 5000 by Anker is one of the most portable and easy to carry power packs out there, earning it a 9 out of 10.
+To test portability, we measured and scored each charger's volume and weight, and slid them in various types of pockets to judge how comfortable they were while sitting and walking around.
+Anker's PowerCore 5000 is one of the most portable and easy to carry power packs out there.

 Anker claims that this battery pack can deliver 1.1 Samsung Galaxy S9, 1.8 iPhone 8, or 1.1 iPhone X charges, which aligned very closely with our results.
 We didn't have an S9, but we were able to charge a Samsung Galaxy S8 1.12 times before the PowerCore 5000 was totally depleted.

 For our next round of testing, we moved on to ranking and scoring the various features and extra functions that made these products easier and more convenient to use.
-We scored each portable battery on the presence of an integrated re-charging solution, if there are built-in cables for charging a device, if the battery has a flashlight, and if you can charge multiple devices at the same time, as well as what sort of warranty is included with each product.
-The Anker PowerCore 5000 didn't do the best in this test, earning a 3 out of 10 for its bare-bones nature.
+We scored each portable battery on the presence of an integrated recharging solution, if there are built-in cables for charging a device, if the battery has a flashlight, and if you can charge multiple devices simultaneously.
+We also took into account what sort of warranty is included with each product.
+The Anker PowerCore 5000 has a small, simple design with no bells and whistles, so it didn't score super high here.

 This portable battery lacks any integrated features, requiring an additional cable to recharge the battery or to charge any devices.
 However, it does include a micro USB cable, but you need to either plug it into your computer or provide your own AC wall adapter for charging.